Mass Effect 3 ending controversy: Response

+Indoctrination theory

+A notable and widely circulated, though now allegedly discredited, fan theory about the ending was that Shepard had undergone gradual "indoctrination", or brainwashing, over the course of the series, and their mind had been fully infiltrated by the Reapers.
+The theory was created by dissatisfied fans by piecing together apparent evidence throughout the game, starting when Shepard touched the Prothean Beacon on Eden Prime, an event that caused them to have visions.
+After being hit by Harbinger's beam, Shepard hallucinates the ending, which metaphorically represents whether they can resist the brainwashing.
+In the theory, only "Destroy" would free Shepard from the mind control and allow them to awaken.

+Hepler clarified that the theory was based on a coincidence, saying "we didn't write that" and that it was never discussed in staff meetings as a plot point.
+While he agreed the ending was "trippy", it was entirely due to Shepard being on the verge of death.
+However, he expressed approval at the theory, calling it "interesting" and supporting the idea of mods or fanfiction based on the topic.

 Aftermath

 Retrospective discussions of Mass Effect 3 inevitably involve attention towards its ending.
 James Davenport of PC Gamer opined that the game's ending received an "inordinate" amount of criticism, which distracts players from the other positive or exemplary aspects of Mass Effect 3.
 Forbes contributor Erik Kain took the view that the public outcry and the subsequent response from BioWare and EA "may end up being a healthy one for the industry, opening a new chapter in gamer/developer/publisher relations", and called the release Extended Edition as a complementary expansion to the original endings a "remarkable" choice that made gamers realize "that they are entitled, and that it isn't a bad thing, to quality games".
 In 2018, Lucy O'Brien from IGN concurred and remarked that fan-driven internet campaigns like "Retake Mass Effect" have contributed to a paradigm shift in how consumers influence video game developers.
 With the inclusion of Mass Effect 3 and its DLC content into the Mass Effect Legendary Edition compilation released in 2021, BioWare staff are hopeful that following the passage of time and the release of Legendary Edition, players would reassess their opinion about the ending as the culmination of the trilogy's overarching story arc.

-The Consumerist suggested that the ending controversy of Mass Effect 3 was a significant contribution to EA being named Worst Company in America two years in a row between 2012 and 2013 for a recurring poll it organized.
-Remarking that the public outcry "was so negative and so widely publicized", Chris Morran from The Consumerist suggested that the development of the game's multiplayer came at the expense of a satisfactory ending, and that players were left "with an empty feeling after reaching the obviously rushed endgame".